GeekGamerJourno/natural-closet-master/_products/paige-dress-with-sleeve.md

 ---
-name: Paige Dress with sleeve
-description: v necked dress a line with sleeve.
+name: Jackie Shirt
+description: Collared tab front shirt.
 layout: product
-type: Dress
+type: Shirt
 date: 2020-04-22 00:00:00
 image_path:
 images:
   - url:
 ---

-**Paige Dress&nbsp;**
+**Jackie Top**

 $159.95

-&nbsp;Have to have dress.

-A beautiful v neck.

-Bodice dart which then falls to an A line with slightly peaked side hem.
-You have the option for a straight hem also.

-This time we put sleeves in for you.
-What ever length your after.

-A great hide the tummy/hips dress.&nbsp;

-Plain or patterned fabric suits the Paige dress.
+&nbsp;True class\! especially with the collar up.

+A little bit of country.
+Not enough collared shirts around.&nbsp;

+Collared tab front with 3 buttons, darted at bust with very comfy sleeves, no back pulling.

+Sleeves Shorter of 3/4 length.
+Side splits for that little bit of extra comfort when sitting. made to your perfect length.

-Plus size winner.
+Curvy girl winner.

 &nbsp;

 **Please Note:**

-Paige Dress with sleeves can be custom made just for you.
+Jackie Shirt&nbsp; can be custom made just for you.

 Choose from our range of current fabrics.